Chad Beebe

-Chad Beebe (born June 1, 1994) is an American former professional football wide receiver.
-He played college football at Northern Illinois, and was signed to the Minnesota Vikings following the 2018 NFL draft.
+Chad Beebe (born June 1, 1994) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He played college football for the Northern Illinois Huskies, and was signed to the Minnesota Vikings following the 2018 NFL draft.

 Early life

 Born in Buffalo, New York, Beebe attended Aurora Christian Schools, where he played football for his father Don Beebe.
 Beebe holds school records for most catches and receiving yardage in a career and set a school single-game record with four touchdowns.
 In his senior season, Beebe caught 65 passes for 980 yards and 15 touchdowns and earned IHSA All-State honors as the Eagles won the 2012 Illinois Class 3A title.

 College career

 Beebe spent five seasons with the Northern Illinois Huskies, redshirting his senior season due to an offseason injury.
 Over the course of his collegiate career, Beebe had 64 receptions for 930 yards and three touchdowns while also returning 48 punts and 12 kickoffs for 329 and 297 yards respectively.
 He wore 82, his father's number from the NFL, while at Northern Illinois.